selfcustody/krux/README.md

 ```

 ## Install Krux and dev tools
-The Krux code is a Python package that should be installed with [Poetry](https://python-poetry.org/).
-To generate a new `poetry.lock` file use: `poetry lock --no-update`.
+Krux uses [Poetry](https://python-poetry.org/) as Python packaging and dependency management.
+This cmd installs development dependencies like [embit](https://github.com/diybitcoinhardware/embit), [ur](https://github.com/selfcustody/foundation-ur-py) and [urtypes](https://github.com/selfcustody/urtypes), and tools to run [tests](https://docs.pytest.org), review code with [pylint](https://pypi.org/project/pylint/), format code with [black](https://github.com/psf/black) and a lib to help handle i18n translations.
 ```bash
 pip install poetry
 poetry install
 ```

-This will also install all development tools so that you can run tests, run pylint, format code with [black](https://github.com/psf/black), etc.

-Note that you can run `poetry install` after making a change to the krux code if you wish to test a change in the [interpreter](#use-the-python-interpreter-repl).
+Note: when changing the dependencies in `pyptoject.toml` you need to generate a new `poetry.lock` file using the cmd: `poetry lock --no-update`.

 ## Format code
 ```bash
 poetry run poe format
 ```

-## Run pylint
+## Review code
 ```bash
 poetry run poe lint
 ```

-## Run tests
+## Run tests with coverage
 ```bash
 poetry run poe test
 ```

-This will run all tests and generate a coverage report you can browse to locally in your browser at `file:///path/to/krux/htmlcov/index.html`.
+Note: The coverage report will be created at the `htmlcov` folder `file:///path/to/krux/htmlcov/index.html`.

-For more verbose test output (e.g., to see the output of print statements), run:
+For more verbose output (e.g., to see the output of print statements):
 ```bash
 poetry run poe test-verbose
 ```

-To run just a specific test from a specific file, run:
+To run just a specific test from a specific file:
 ```bash
 poetry run pytest --cache-clear ./tests/pages/test_login.py -k 'test_load_key_from_hexadecimal'
 ```

 ## Use the Python interpreter (REPL)
-This can be useful for testing a change to the krux code without having to run a full build and flash:
+This is useful for rapid development of non-visual code:
 ```bash
 poetry run python
 ```